Long-term solo travel. I wouldn’t call it easy. Being homeless and living on the road is hard work!

 By my sixth month, my travel enthusiasm began fluctuating.
 I was still thrilled by the unending travel adventure I was living; but also, starting to feel run down from shouldering the constant responsibility of it.
 Being it was my first attempt at long-term travel however, I didn’t expect things to be 100% smooth sailing.
 I knew I would hit rough spots and battle demons.
 But had I planned better, I’ve no doubt my ride would’ve been smoother.

-Here are three mistakes I wish I avoided…
+Three long-term travel mistakes I wish I avoided…

 Some folk plan their budget before they travel.
 Not me.
 In Korea, I’d proudly socked away my earnings in a bank, feeling pretty well off.
 My brilliantly crippled budget plan: